liangbin65536/QDU_JavaClubWebsiteV1/README.md

 # QDU_JavaClubWebsiteV1
-A simple management platform for QDU Java club finished on 2017-11
+A simple management platform for QDU Java club.
+finished on 2017-11